jonathanburns/blog/_posts/2024-12-11-how-rollups-actually-work.md

 <div class="dialogue right">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeiaymhsntltlmxgttwvhqxd7ggtsayrh32b5krixotkqxygc6vroma" alt="drawing">
-  <p>Guys, know I can't do that.
+  <p>Guys, you know I can't do that.
 I can't even prove this call is authentic.
 They got these AI voice clone th--.</p>
 </div>

 <div class="dialogue left">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeibiqluicewk6yyddl2qemscxo2zjhzpeeeorex77dhej5a3g727wa" alt="drawing">
   <p>Listen to me, Jack.
-There's been had a major hack.
+There's been a major hack.
 Look it up.
 It's all over X. If you don't kill that server in the next 30 seconds, billions of dollars are going to go down the fucking shitter!
 You're the only person that can stop it.</p>
 </div>

 <div style="border: 5px solid black; padding: 10px; display: inline-block; font-size: 0;">